 Frank coached the North Tonawanda High School football team in 1897 to an undefeated season, earning regional honors as the 'Champions of the Northeast'.
 The Madison High School football team in Madison, Wisconsin claimed to be the 'Champions of the West', going 7-0 without giving up a single point.
 The Madison people issued a challenge to all comers to play for the U.S. Championship.
 North Tonawanda accepted this challenge and played America's first High School Football Championship game on Christmas Day in 1897 at Detroit, Michigan.
 Madison beat North Tonawanda 14-0 under accusations that ringers were used by the Wisconsin team.
 Several times when Madison had the ball it became necessary to call players out to the sideline and tell them the play signals, which was suspicious given their successful season.
 Also, the Madison captain often called men by names not written on the official affidavit (roster).
 When the North Tonawanda players returned from Detroit they were treated to a champions reception by the local community.

-Frank (on right) sitting on back porch of Grand Island home (circa 1900)
+Frank Hinkey (on right) sitting on back porch of Grand Island home (circa 1900)

-Frank would receive letters every year from subsequent Yale football captains begging for his assistance, which he would graciously provide.
+Frank would receive letters every year from subsequent Yale football captains begging for his assistance back in New Haven, which he would graciously provide.
 Sometimes he would stay for the entire season, primarily coaching end play.
-While staying in New Haven, Frank also refereed football contests across the east coast for additional income.
+Other times the entire team would visit him in Tonawanda.
+Frank also refereed football contests across the east coast for additional income.
 One memorable game was the 1903 World Series of Football between Franklin and Watertown.
 According to Harry March’s Pro Football: Its Ups and Downs, Frank Hinkey was a referee for the event.
 The referees were dressed in full evening attire, from top hats down to white gloves and leather shoes.
 During the last play of the game Franklin players, with the game well in hand, agreed to purposely run over the sharply dressed Hinkey, knocking him into the dirt.
 Frank took the incident in stride and Franklin agreed to pay his cleaning bill.
 On another occasion, his false reputation for brutality and foul plays resulted in boos from the spectators and after the game Hinkey swore he would never officiate again.

 Letter from Frank Hinkey on officiating a football game c 1901 (Hinkey Archive)

-Despite Frank and brother Louis’s best efforts, the hardware store went out of business in 1902.
+Despite Frank and brother Louis’s best efforts, the hardware store went out of business in 1903.
 For a couple years Frank Hinkey and Frank Butterworth unsuccessfully sold stocks in New Haven.
-Responsible for the financial support of his entire family, Frank traveled west to find work at the Zinc Smelting Works of Lanyon Zinc Company in Iola, KS.
+Responsible for the financial support of his entire family, Frank traveled west to work for fellow Yale graduate and football star James Otis Rodgers at the Zinc Smelting Works of Lanyon Zinc Company in Iola, KS.
 Zinc is a silvery metal which, combined with copper, is used to make brass.
 Zinc is also used to galvanize steel (rust prevention).
 During the early twentieth century zinc was used for buckets, gutters, roofing shingles and lids.
 The process for smelting zinc required a large amount of coal, so blast furnaces were typically close to coal mines.
 During the nineteenth and early twentieth century little was known of the long term respiratory complications (chronic bronchitis) from atmospheric work place pollution.
 Workers exposed to heavy concentrations of coal dust are twice as likely to suffer from chronic bronchitis and disabling lung disease compared to cleaner occupations (all things being equal).
 Little did Frank know this profession would rapidly shorten his life, given his smoking habit and childhood exposure to tuberculosis.

 Lanyon Zinc Works, Iola Kansas (Hinkey Archive)

-In 1908 George Pace, the general manager of the Lanyon Zinc Works, opened a new zinc smelting plant in Springfield, Illinois.
+In 1908 James Rodgers, now president of Lanyon Zinc Works, opened a new zinc smelting plant in Springfield, Illinois.
 The United Zinc and Chemical Company was located on a 30-acre lot in the far north side of the city near the Chicago & Alton Railroad.
 The Chicago-Springfield Coal Co provided 100 tons of coal a day to fuel the zinc smelter’s two main furnaces.
 In 1910 United Zinc increased production from 15-20 tons of finished material to 35-40 tons a day, which forced the employees to work long hours.
 Given the increased workload, all the zinc workers went on strike.
-Pace managed two other smelting plants in Kansas City and didn’t have time to handle this employee uprising.
-He needed a proven leader to run his new plant in Springfield.
-Fortunately such an individual was his superintendent at Lanyon Works.
+Rodgers needed a proven leader and trusted friend to run this new plant in Springfield.
 In May of 1910 Frank Hinkey transferred to the Springfield plant as General Manager.
 The soft-spoken leader squelched the strike within 3 months by negotiating free transportation for his employees to/from the plant.
 The smelter expanded from 150 to 300 employees and became the most productive zinc smelting plant in the US.
 In 1913 Frank invented and patented a clean-out apparatus for removing the blue powder (by-product) from the zinc retorts, which revolutionized the smelting process.

 In the fall of 1911 Frank met Anna Elizabeth Thomas, the beautiful daughter of Samuel Dayton Thomas.
 Fifteen years his junior they fell in love and were married on June 12, 1912 at a small ceremony at the Thomas farm in Thomasville (named after Samuel’s father).
 Roughly 20 local neighbors and family attended the ceremony.
 When news reached fellow classmate and friend George Sanford on Frank’s engagement he replied “I can’t believe it.
 Frank would’ve been voted the last guy to get married from our class”.
 The two resided on the Thomas farm until the fall of 1914, returning to New Haven each fall to help coach the Yale football team.

-Frank and Anna couple on left - wedding 1912.
+Frank and Anna Hinkeycouple on left - wedding 1912.
 (Hinkey Archive)

 Anna Elizabeth Hinkey on her wedding day, June 12, 1912 (Hinkey Archive)